Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Bernstein, Collins, Kimmons, Finlay, Clary, Wooten, Robinson and Clyburn
+Bernstein, Collins, Kimmons, Finlay, Clary, Wooten, Robinson, Clyburn and D.C.
+Moss

 Document Path: l:\council\bills\cc\15652vr20.docx

 Introduced in the House on January 14, 2020

 Currently residing in the House Committee on Judiciary

 Summary: Youth Access to Tobacco Prevention Act

 HISTORY OF LEGISLATIVE ACTIONS